L9Manuel9/cybersecurity-skills/freelance-documents/GDPR compliance/README.md

 The document offers a really detailed summary of requirements as well as duties that help businesses achieve GDPR compliance next to develop good practices for protecting personal information.

-## #5 This document outlines the legal bases for processing personal data under the GDPR.
-According to the regulation, data can only be processed if at least one legal basis exists.
-Here’s a summary of the possible legal bases for processing:
+## #5  This document explains the main reasons that allow companies to process personal data under the GDPR.
+According to European law businesses must have at least one valid reason to handle any personal information.
+The legal grounds for such data processing include:

 1. Consent: The user has given explicit consent for one or more specific purposes.